vercel/next.js/packages/next/README.md

 <p></p>

-The component `<Link>` can also receive an URL object and it will automatically format it to create the URL string.
+The component `<Link>` can also receive a URL object and it will automatically format it to create the URL string.

 ```jsx
 // pages/index.js